 As seen on

-Welding is a tricky business, and you’re used to dealing with risks on a daily basis.
-A well rounded insurance policy is vital to make sure that you, your customers and your employees (if you have any) are financially safe at all times.
-This guide to Welders insurance will explain everything you need to know about the coverages on offer, and give you a breakdown of the typical costs of these policies.
+Because welding is a tricky business, a well-rounded insurance for welders policy is vital to ensure you, your customers and your employees (if you have any) are financially protected against an accident or other disaster.
+This guide to welder insurance will explain everything you need to know about the coverages on offer, such as public liability insurance for welders, and give you a breakdown of the typical welder insurance costs.

 If you only have a few minutes

 - Employers' liability

 - Professional indemnity

 - Tools and equipment

 Welder public liability insurance can cost around £250 a year; fill out a quote form here to compare prices.

 - Self-employed welder